-Cannabigerol (CBG) is gaining a lot of interest as we look beyond THC and CBD, the main cannabinoids in cannabis.
+Cannabigerol (CBG) is a cannabinoid found in the cannabis plant which is gaining a lot of interest in 2020!
 CBG is the non-acidic form of cannabigerolic acid (CBG-A), which is the ‘parent’ cannabinoid in cannabis, from which the other cannabinoids are derived.
 Unfortunately, because of this, CBG is not present in any great amounts in most stains of cannabis or hemp as it is used by the plant in the formation of the other cannabinoids; most notably THC, CBD, and CBC.

 What we do know about CBG:

 - CBG interacts with the mammalian endocannabinoid system and activates the CB1 receptors in a manner analogous to CBD